 The server is a Django website that holds all the user information and authenticates users.

-The server is a Django website that provides login via SSO using the Server.
+The client is a Django website that provides login via SSO using the Server.
 It does not hold any user information.

 A unique key identifying a Client.
 This key can be made public.